StephenKeenan/Template-Engine-Employee-Summary/README.md

   When the user runs 'node index.js', they will be prompted to answer several questions about their team.
 A team.html file will be generated with their responses once they have submitted all of their answers.

   ## Contributors
-  Stephen Keenan, with help from Andrew Knowles and Mallory Steffes.
+  Stephen Keenan, with help from Andrew Knowles, tutor.

   ## Testing
   npm run test

   ## Demonstration
-  None
+  See it in action at https://www.youtube.com/watch?v=FzOv4sTkO0k&feature=youtu.be

   ## Questions
   * <https://github.com/StephenKeenan>